Point Evaluation & The Need for RKHS

 where \(R_N(x) = K(x, x) - S_N(x, x) \geq \sum_{n=N+1}^M \lambda_n e_n(x)^2\).

-The diagonal uniform convergence \(R_N \to 0\) gives a uniform Cauchy criterion,
+The diagonal uniform convergence \(R_N \to 0\) gives a uniform Cauchy criterion, yielding both

-yielding both absolute and uniform convergence
+absolute and uniform convergence on all of

 Let us unpack why each ingredient is necessary: